jamilbd07/gutenberg-plugin-prototype/README.md

-# Gutenberg Plugin Prototype
+# Gutenberg Plugin Boilerplate

-This repository is a prototype for creating Gutenberg Block Plugin for WordPress.
+This repository is a boilerplate for creating Gutenberg Block Plugin for WordPress.

 ##  Requirements